QBU-10

-Overview
+Design

 QBU-10 is a type of semi-automatic anti-materiel rifle adopted by the Chinese military to roughly match the capability provided by Barrett M82 for United States military forces.
 The QBU10 features a gas operated, rotating bolt mechanics with a recoiling barrel.
-The rifle is reported to have a slightly better accuracy than Barrett M82.
+To increase accuracy, the gun barrel is free-floating, with the bipod, carrying handle, and iron sights mounted on top of the gas-tube housing.
+The rifle is reported to have slightly better accuracy than Barrett M82.
 The rifle is fed through a 5-round detachable box magazine.
-Recoil is mitigated through a muzzle brake and rubber recoil pad, and a rear monopod can provide stable firing platform.
-The rifle can be disassembled into several major components, including barrel, receiver, shoulder stock, and the grip with trigger unit.
+Recoil is mitigated through the hybrid actions, muzzle brake, rubber recoil pad, and a rear monopod, which can provide a stable firing platform.
+The rifle can be disassembled into several major components for transportation, including barrel, receiver, shoulder stock, and the grip with trigger unit.

 Each QBU-10 is fitted with a YMA09 telescopic sighting unit (8x) with integrated ballistic computer and laser range finder.
 An additional night-time IR unit can be attached to the scope to provide thermal capability.
 The sighting unit is waterproofed with a range finder button extended to the trigger guard.
 YMA09 scope was superseded by the QMH151A integrated daylight/thermal scope with datalink and fire control system.
 QBU-10 can also mount CS/ON2A night vision scope.